Hermit

 I was skeptical about using this tape, but after doing so I'm a convert - besides holding up really well and being easy to clean off with a damp rag, this tape can be easily removed for making harness modifications or repairs without leaving behind a mess.

-Wires wrapped with no-adhesive vinyl tape
+Wires wrapped without adhesive vinyl tape

-Loom splits at the head stock
+Headlight harness splits off at the head stock

 Podtronics tie-wrapped to bottom of battery carrier